CompLab-StonyBrook/website/README.md

 1. Add new files to the `content` folder as you see fit.
 1. Run `make devserver` to create a local version of the website.
     You can view it in your browser at the address `localhost:8000`.
-1. If everything looks fine, push the created website to github with `make github`.
+1. If everything looks fine, stop the local server with `make stopserver`.
+1. Push the created website to github with `make github`.
     This only pushes the contents of the `output` folder to the `gh-pages` branch.
     See the next step for how to push the source files.
 1. Use `git add` and `git commit` as usual to commit the changes in the `content` folder.